7 Day Low Fat Diet Diet Plan – Overview

 Saturated fats are considered as bad fats.
 They are the villain behind your weight gain.
-Common sources of saturated fats include dairy, red meat, whole milk dairy food, cheese and commercially prepared baked goods.
+Familiar sources of saturated fats include dairy, red meat, whole milk dairy food, cheese and commercially prepared baked goods.

 Unsaturated fats can further be classified into Monounsaturated fats and polyunsaturated fats.
 Both are required for normal body function and cannot be made by the body itself.

 You do not have to cut fats completely from your diet.
 You have to cut the bad ones and replace them with the good ones.
 A healthy diet involves locally sourced unsaturated fats.